Bear 100 Information:

 Entrant cap stays at 350 runners then a wait list will be started.

-Leland will no longer offer rollovers for drops but will still offer a partial refund until 9/10/2020 at 12am
+The race no longer offers rollovers for drops but will still offer a partial refund until 9/10/2021 at 12am

 Registration starts on October 1, 2020

 Race fees $240 through 5-31-21

 Shuttle service from finish to start is $20 per runner

 The pre-race meeting is at 5:00 pm on Thursday, but runners can check in and leave their drop bags any time between 3:30 and 6:00 pm.
 If you are late (after 6), you miss the drop bag window.
 Don’t be late.

-Please check in and sign a waiver at Merlin Olsen Park between 3:30 and 6:00 pm on Thursday.
+Please check in and sign a waiver at Hyrum/Gibbons Park (start line) between 3:30 and 6:00 pm on Thursday.

 Also please check in at the start of the race.
 Yes, you have to check in twice.